Frequently Asked Questions

 The submission of new trading hours for a project should be reserved for the Builder (PairAdminDao) of his pair.
 With his team, he is the best informed person about the specific needs of his project, which guarantees a more appropriate management of his trading hours.
 This approach also helps to prevent abuse.
 Let's imagine that a holder submits to close a pair because he wants to celebrate his birthday.
 Such a decision might not be appreciated by a project team.
 This underlines the importance of this feature which should be reserved for them.

-But rest assured: you can suggest proposals to keep the protocol running smoothly.
+But rest assured: you can to keep the protocol running smoothly.